If you could not resolve your dispute at the Fair Work Commission or with other assistance, you may seek the assistance of the Court.

 Seeking legal advice

-You should seek legal advice about your application as soon as possible.
+You should seek legal advice about your matter as soon as possible.
 A lawyer can help you understand your legal rights and responsibilities.
 They can also explain how the law applies to your case.
-Industrial law can be complex and it is important to obtain some independent legal advice in relation to your situation.
+Industrial law can be complex and it is important to obtain independent legal advice in relation to your situation.

 A community legal centre or legal aid may be able to assist you with advice.